claudiaalvgar/Hybrid-ModelUGR/README.md

 List of .fcl and .C needed for calibrating the SemiAnalytic Model (GH curves) for Light Simulation in SBND using real data (using a Michel electron-like sample).
    - prodsingle_NewLarG4.fcl : stage gen. Generates an electron sample using a gaussian distribution for the energy and the positions in x, y, z.
    - standard_g4_semi_claudia.fcl : stage g4.
 Propagation of photons using inside the active volume(launched in the centre of the positive tpc) (IonAndScint) then it propagates photons using the Semianalytic Model (LIB).
+We are able to simulate just vuv photons (by using DoReflectedLight: false) or vuv+vis photons (by using DoReflectedLight: true).
 This stage generates SimPhotonsLite.
    - run_flashfinder_claudia.fcl : stage detsim.
 Running the digitization using the IDEAL response of PMTs.
 This stage generates OpFlash.
    - run_analyseEvents_claudia.fcl : fcl for running the Analyzer.
-   - AnalyzeEvents_FlashVUV.cc : Analyzer that stores: energy depositions in each step (E), positions x (X), y (Y), z (Z) of each step (SimEnergyDeposit) and photons detected vuv at a g4 stage (phot_detected) and the optical channel () (using SimPhotonsLite) .
+   - AnalyzeEvents_FlashVUV.cc : Analyzer that stores: energy depositions in each step (E), positions x (X), y (Y), z (Z) of each step and photons generated at each step (phot_generated), (using SimEnergyDeposit) and photons detected vuv at a g4 stage (phot_detected) and the optical channel (chanopt) (using SimPhotonsLite).
+It also stores digitized photons vuv (flash_pe_vuv) at detsim stage (Using OpFlash), for each Michel we have a vector flash_pe_vuv and the entries of the vectors are the number of the optical channel, so we don't need a new variable to store the optical channels.
-   - AnalyzeEvents_FlashVUVVIS.cc :
+   - AnalyzeEvents_FlashVUVVIS.cc : Analyzer that stores: energy depositions in each step (E), positions x (X), y (Y), z (Z) of each step and photons generated at each step (phot_generated), (using SimEnergyDeposit) and photons detected vuv at a g4 stage (phot_detected) and the optical channel (chanopt) (using SimPhotonsLite).
+It also stores digitized photons vuv+vis (flash_pe_vuvvis) at detsim stage (Using OpFlash), for each Michel we have a vector flash_pe_vuvvis and the entries of the vectors are the number of the optical channel, so we don't need a new variable to store the optical channels.
-   - PMTs.txt
+   - PMTs.txt : list of 320 PMTs of SBND.
-   - makePMTvector.C
+   - makePMTvector.C : making a .root file of 320 PMTs.
-   - MichelElectronGraphs_LiteVUV.C
+   - MichelElectronGraphs_LiteVUV.C :
-   - MichelelectronGraphs_FlashVUV.C
+   - MichelelectronGraphs_FlashVUV.C :
-   - MichelElectronGraphs_FlashVUVVIS.C
+   - MichelElectronGraphs_FlashVUVVIS.C :
    - CutDistanceandPhots.C
    - StandardDeviation.C
    - Nphots-distance-profile2D.C